Our Rivers

 The Madison River flow drops quickly throughout June, creating a few weeks of terrific fishing in constantly changing conditions.
 Trout line the banks, seeking refuge during the high flows of late May and early June, making easy targets for skilled anglers fishing dries and streamers while floating.

-The legendary Salmonfly hatch kicks into high gear sometime around the third week of June along the Madison River throughout the Ennis stretches.
-Emerging adults are found upstream of Ennis within a day or two of their initial sighting near Ennis, creating fantastic dry fly fishing opportunities throughout the valley.
+• The legendary salmonfly hatch kicks into high gear sometime around mid-June along the Madison River.
+Emerging adults are found upstream of Ennis within a day or two of their initial sighting near Ennis, setting the stage for one of the best times of the year to fly fish in Montana with dry flies.

 These 3-4 inch long stoneflies crawl up riverside rocks and trees as nymphs and emerge from their exoskeletons as fully formed adults.
 After a few days of mating rituals, the females lay their eggs on the water's surface in frantic flights at the end of their lifecycles.
 Trout feed greedily on spent adults for 2-3 weeks and the hatch becomes less significant by July 4th.